Understanding Asbestos Laws in California: A Guide for Housing Providers

 - Keep all parties informed about the repair timeline and safety steps.

-Using Certified Professionals:
+Using Certified Professionals

-- Always hire accredited asbestos professionals for testing and abatement to ensure compliance and safety.
+While you often have a choice of who you choose to work on your property, when it comes to asbestos handling, you must always hire accredited asbestos professionals for testing and abatement to ensure compliance and safety.

 For more detailed information, you can refer to the full text of Rule 1206 on the San Diego APCD website.